-I am the Director for Science at the European Southern Observatory (ESO).
-I was previously Professor of Astrophysics at the Institute for Astronomy (IfA), which is part of the University of Edinburgh, some kind of research scientist thing at the UK Astronomy Technology Centre, a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA, and a lecturer at University College London.
+I am an astronomer at the European Southern Observatory (ESO), and an emeritus/adjunct Professor at the University of Edinburgh, in Scotland, Macquarie University, in Sydney, and at the Dublin Institute for Advanced Studies, in Ireland.
+I was previously Director for Science at ESO (2014-23), and Professor of Astrophysics at the Institute for Astronomy (IfA), which is part of the University of Edinburgh, some kind of research scientist thing at the UK Astronomy Technology Centre, a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA, and a lecturer at University College London.

 From 2013-18 I held an Advanced Grant, COSMICISM (related publications; philosophical aside), from the European Research Council, which aimed to study the formation and evolution of galaxies, mainly via observations at far-infrared, submillimetre and radio wavelengths.
 I currently lead science projects with the Atacama Large Millimetre/Submillimetre Array (ALMA) in Chile and the National Radio Astronomy Observatory's Jansky Very Large Array (JVLA) near Socorro in New Mexico.
 My time is split between managing the Directorate of Science at ESO, supervising PhD students, writing proposals to use or build telescopes, analysing data, and writing papers - 36 and 53 refereed papers as first and second author, respectively (all refereed, 1st author refereed; 2nd author refereed; https://orcid.org/0000-0001-5118-1313) - working in a field I perceive to represent the divine intersection of science and art.
 What I do is esoteric by most standards, but normal in astrophysics.
 I meddle mainly with faint smudges in far-flung regions of the Universe.
 The golden rule seems to be that I get interested in things that are ridiculously difficult to study and explain.